 A DUI is a misdemeanor in most instances and carries harsh penalties in Hawthorne.
 You will face license suspension, possible jail time, fines, and more.
 There are many complicating factors and issues to consider that can impact your case.

 DUI defendants do not want to lose their entire life over a mistake or misunderstanding.
 A criminal defense lawyer in Hawthorne is familiar with DUI charges and works to help clients lower or beat them.
-Discuss your options with our Hawthorne DUI lawyer today.
+Discuss your options with our Los Angeles DUI lawyer today.

 Minimum Penalties for a DUI

 A first-time DUI is treated differently than a second or subsequent DUI, which impacts your minimum penalties.
 Other complications can lead to harsher penalties.
 DUIs stay on your criminal record for ten years.

 A subsequent offense that happens within a decade can significantly impact your freedom.
 If you get another DUI 11 years after your first offense, it counts as a first offense.
 Minimum penalties for DUIs include:

 - Fines reach $1,800 for first, second, and third offenses